-If you need to dispose of your terminal, ask a qualified service representative for the proper disposal procedures.
+Warning If you need to dispose of your terminal, ask a qualified service representative for the proper disposal procedures.
 Improper disposal could result in personal injury.
-The terminal can be returned for proper disposal.
+The terminal can be

 Compose Characters, Zusammengesetzte zeichen, Composición de caracteres, Caractères composés, Composizione caratteri, Samengestelde tekens